forestlin1212/sketch-meaxure/README.md

 ## The difference of this repo

-- The exported preview images is changed from png to jpg, which can save a lot of storage.
+- **The exported preview images is changed from png to jpg**, which can save a lot of storage.
-- Restored the scale options of Sketch Measure, and delete "Convert to pixels".
+- **Restored the scale options of Sketch Measure, and delete "Convert to pixels"**.
 In fact, I don’t think "Convert to pixels" is useful.
+- **Change the exported preview image file name and link file name**.
+Delete the page name and artboard index, only keep the artboard name.
+Because when artboards order is changed, the exported preview pictures and links will be renamed, resulting in many useless files.
+- **Defualt artboard order set to layer-order.**